-Using a lower third graphic is a great way to add titles and text to your video.
-Most editing softwares have some type of title tool generator that will allow you to make the graphics during the video editing process, but sometimes this tool can be very limiting and will not produce the best quality graphics.
+In video production, lower third graphics are banners of text that appear in the “lower third” of the screen.
+These banners often introduce speakers or provide context, and are a great way to add extra information to your video.
+Most editing software programs have some type of title tool generator that allows you to make these graphics during the editing process.
+However, this tool can be very limiting and often won’t produce the best quality graphics.

 Check out this tutorial to find out how:

 Note: These directions will only work for still lower third templates.
 They will not work with animated lower third templates.

 Step 1.
 Turn on Advanced Tools

 If you’re working in iMovie 11, open iMovie and make sure you have your Advanced Tools on.
 To do this go to iMovie>Preferences>Show Advanced Tools.
 If you’re working in iMovie 10X, these will already be activated (so you can move on to step 2).

 Create a new project and import the footage you wish to place the graphic on top of.
 (File>Import>Media)

 Drag your footage from the clips bin (top) to the project bin (bottom).

 Find the .PNG file you wish to use as your lower third.
 Drag it on top of your footage in the project bin.